shaundomingo/blog/source/_posts/Distributed-Wordpress-with-CoreOS.md

  - docker
  - vulcand
 category: OS
+excerpt: A breakdown of how distributed wordpress could be deployed to CoreOS back in 2015.
 ---

 [CoreOS](http://coreos.com) can seem daunting at first.
 This tutorial is built to encourage you in your journey and to demonstrate the power of this minimalistic operating system.